vithyayogarajan/NZ-GenAI-Bias-Evaluation/README.md

 This depository consists of details on curating the NZ-GenAI dataset and bias evaluation metrics for the following publications:

 Vithya Yogarajan*, Gillian Dobbie, Kejun Dai, and Aaron Keesing (2024).
-A Comparative Study of Generative Language Models and Bias Evaluations. (under review)
+A Comparative Study of Generative Language Models and Bias Evaluations.
+ICONIP (extended abstract).

+Vithya Yogarajan*, Gillian Dobbie, David Trye, and Aaron Keesing (2024).
+Choose Your Prompt Carefully! (under review)

 ---------------------------------------------------------------------------------
 ## Prompt Generation